cockroachdb/docs/v22.2/ui-insights-page.md

 - **Contention Time**: The amount of time the transaction execution spent waiting in contention.
 - **Application Name**: The name specified by the [`application_name` session setting](show-vars.html#supported-variables).

-The following screenshot shows the execution of a transaction in the [`ycsb`](cockroach-workload.html#run-the-ycsb-workload) workload flagged with **High Contention**:
+The following screenshot shows the execution of a transaction flagged with **High Contention**:

 <img src="{{ 'images/v22.2/transaction_execution.png' | relative_url }}" alt="Transaction execution" style="border:1px solid #eee;max-width:100%" />

-To view details of the execution, click an execution ID in the **Transaction Execution ID** column.
+To view details of the execution, click an execution ID in the **Latest Transaction Execution ID** column.

 #### Transaction execution details

 The transaction execution details view provides more details on a transaction execution insight.
+Additional information includes:

+- **Start Time (UTC)**: The time the transaction execution started.
+- **Transaction Fingerprint ID**: The transaction fingerprint ID of the transaction execution.

 The following screenshot shows the execution details of the transaction execution in the preceding section:

 <img src="{{ 'images/v22.2/transaction_execution_details.png' | relative_url }}" alt="Transaction execution details" style="border:1px solid #eee;max-width:100%" />

-Additional details include:

-- **Start Time (UTC)**: The time the transaction execution started.
-- **Transaction Fingerprint ID**: The transaction fingerprint ID of the transaction execution.

-##### Contention Insights

-- **Time Spent Waiting**: The amount of time the transaction execution spent waiting for access to a resource being used by another transaction.
-- **Blocked Schema**: The name of the schema that the transaction attempted to access when it was blocked by another transaction.
-- **Blocked Database**: The name of the database that the transaction attempted to access when it was blocked by another transaction.
-- **Blocked Table**: The name of the table that the transaction attempted to access when it was blocked by another transaction.
+The **Insights** column shows the name of the insight, in this case **High Contention**; the **Details** column provides details on the insight.

 ##### Transaction with ID {transaction ID} waited on